These presidents didn't attend inaugurations of their successors

 John Quincy Adams repeated his father’s move and skipped the 1829 inauguration of Andrew Jackson, after a bitter campaign that was a rematch from four years earlier, when Jackson won the most states and received the most electoral votes -- but failed to secure a majority in the Electoral College.

 Because none of the four candidates, all in the same party, secured an Electoral College majority in the 1824 election, the House of Representatives decided on a winner.
-Jackson later labeled the end result as a "corrupt bargain" between struck between his rivals, Adams and Henry Clay.
+Jackson later labeled the end result as a "corrupt bargain" struck between his rivals, Adams and Henry Clay.

 Jackson, a war hero and the first president not to have come from an aristocratic family (unlike the Adamses), went on to host a massive public inauguration ceremony and raucous reception at the White House, according to the Wall Street Journal.